bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 size, margins 0.7.
 So, they&apos;re grabbing a bunch of things and they&apos;re just setting them to a basic style.
-So when you go from browser to browser, some of these things that might be subtly different because the browser is chosen different is setting it as base.
-So one of the big ones is, for instance, in HTML, Firefox and Chrome and Safari all have a different default font for your P. So this makes sure they&apos;re all the same exact font size.
+So when you go from browser to browser, some of these things that might be subtly different because the browser is chosen different is setting it as base.</p>

+<p>So one of the big
+ones is, for instance, in HTML, Firefox and Chrome and Safari all have a different default font for your P. So this makes sure they&apos;re all the same exact font size.
 Now let&apos;s go look at some of these.
 So if you go to the Meyer&apos;s reset, Meyersweb this one&apos;s very straightforward.
 If you pull this one up, you&apos;ll see this one is setting everything to almost zero.
-So it&apos;s very easy you actually can just grab it, get a copy of the file.
-This is very straightforward.
-It just grabs everything.
+So it&apos;s very easy you actually can just grab it, get a copy of the file.</p>

+<p>This is very straightforward.
+It just grabs
+everything.
 Margin zero, padding zero, border zero, font size 100%, inherited, everything set.
 It&apos;s very simple just grabs everything at once and gets rid of everything.
 It&apos;s the cleanest reset you want.
-Often Facebook, any big website uses this to set all the inconsistencies gone.
-And then they build the website up themselves from scratch.
-This just gives you a little baseline.
+Often Facebook, any big website uses this to set all the inconsistencies gone.</p>

+<p>And then they build the website up themselves from scratch.
+This
+just gives you a little baseline.
 You don&apos;t want this, so you want to go to the normalized one.
 Normalize, there we go.
-So download it and you&apos;ll click

-on there and it&apos;s very simple.
+So download it and you&apos;ll click on there and it&apos;s very simple.
 Again, this one doesn&apos;t transform everything to those raw resets and can be a lot harder, a lot easier for beginners to use.
-So on especially project three I&apos;m going to want you to see link out to the normalized reset and it goes in the head just before your style sheet.
-So this is what your head should look like resets and then the style sheet there.
+So on especially project three I&apos;m going to want you to see link out to the normalized reset and it goes in the head just before your style sheet.</p>

+<p>So this is what your head should look like
+resets and then the style sheet there.
 And that&apos;ll get rid of those little white spaces on the side and a few other browser inconsistencies that might be frustrating you.
-And now you&apos;re going to be able to implement the CSS resets in your future work.
+And now you&apos;re going to be able to implement the CSS resets in your future work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4 id="ch4-7-1">4.7.1 Lab 6 Practice Assignment</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4 id="ch4-7-2">4.7.2 Module/Week 4 Summary</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-After completing all of the materials, please take a moment to reflect on what was covered.
-The learning objectives below capture the key takeaways from this module:
+<p>After completing all of the materials, please take a moment to reflect
+on what was covered.
+The learning objectives below capture the key takeaways from this module:</p>

 -   Lesson 1: How CSS talks to HTML